catuss-a/SnakeGame/README.md

 Libraries
 ========

 The Dynamic libraries availables are Opengl SFML and ncurses.
-You can choose then one of them and even, if you like, code your view with another one.
+You can choose one of them and even if you like, code your view with another graphic library.

 Example of use
 ========